canonical/cloud-init/doc/rtd/reference/breaking_changes.rst

     a valid datasource that may be used if the primary datasource is not available.
 **24.1**
-    ds-identify will no longer automatically append ``None`` to a datasource list that has been provided under ``/etc/cloud``.
+    ds-identify no longer automatically appends ``None`` to a datasource list with a single entry provided under ``/etc/cloud``.
     If ``None`` is desired as a fallback, it must be explicitly added to the customized datasource list.

 24.1 - removed Ubuntu's ordering dependency on snapd.seeded
 ===========================================================